 In addition, if the app is “only a Small App” in itself, we recommended you to add “Small App” or “small app” to the application title on Google Play.
 For example, “Clock Small App” or “Viewer Small App”.
 Please note that this relates to the title on Google Play, not for the APK name itself.

-If you have any questions while you’re developing, check out the Troubleshooting sections in the Sony Add-on SDK documentation kit.
+If you have any questions while you’re developing, check out the Troubleshooting sections in the documentation kit.
 If you have any questions the installation or emulator setup, there is also a Troubleshooting section on the Install page.

-If you can’t find an answer to your question , you can post Sony Add-on SDK developer related questions on the Stack Overflow forum.
+If you can’t find an answer to your question , you can post Small App developer related questions on the Stack Overflow forum.
 We have a team of Sony developers that constantly monitors, contributes and replies to questions regarding our products and tools at Stack Overflow.
 This way, your question and our answer can be shared, viewed and used by many people.

 So if you have a question, just make sure you add the term “Sony” to your question.
 Then we should be able to catch your question, and support you in your development!